Winter Break Alumni/ae Shadow Program

 - Conduct yourself professionally at all times.
 Remember that you are representing not only yourself, but SUNY Geneseo.
 Treat everyone you encounter with courtesy and respect.

 - Plan to arrive 15 minutes early; allow extra time to get to the site.
-Bring photo identification in case it is needed, money for transportation and/or lunch, an updated copy of your resume, and something to write or type on (to keep track of your shadowing activities).
+Bring photo identification in case it is needed, money for transportation and/or lunch, an updated copy of your resume, and a laptop or something to write on (to record your shadowing activities).

 - Greet your shadow sponsor professionally: smile, make good eye contact, offer a firm handshake, and introduce yourself.